zuqini/zpack.nvim/README.md

 **Key differences:**

 - **url**/**dir**: use `src` instead.
 See `:h vim.pack.Spec`
-- **ft**: With lazy.nvim, `ft` lazy-loading implicitly re-triggers `BufReadPre`, `BufReadPost`, and `FileType` events in order to properly attach LSP clients and apply Treesitter syntax. zpack favors explicit event control and thus does not provide a `ft` trigger.
-Please select `FileType`, `BufReadPre`, and `BufReadPost` events appropriately based on the plugin's needs.
-If you're not sure, `BufReadPre` is a safe bet to ensure your plugin is loaded before entering the buffer.
 - **Dependencies**: zpack does not have a `dependencies` field to implicitly infer plugin ordering.
 Use `priority` to directly control load order (higher values load first) for both startup and lazy-loaded plugins, or structure your lazy-loading triggers (like `event`, `cmd`, `keys`) to ensure dependencies load before dependent plugins.
 See the `plenary.nvim` [example migration](#example-migration)
 - **opt**: use `config = function() ... end` instead.
 - **Other unsupported fields**: Remove lazy.nvim-specific fields like `dev`, `main`, `module`, etc. See the [Spec Reference](#spec-reference) for supported fields.